-Build your portfolio of stories, with the eye toward ongoing publication.
+Build your portfolio of written works, with the eye toward ongoing publication.

 Registration: available below, or by contacting email@example.com

-Since our inception in 2014, Kahini participants have published over three thousand individual times in literary magazines, including Granta and seven times in the New Yorker; released around three hundred books on significant presses, including Scribner and Little, Brown; been featured in the Best American Essays, Best American Poetry, Best American Short Stories, and Best American Science & Nature Writing anthologies; been short-listed for the Caine Prize for African Writing; received the New Zealand First Book Award; and won two Fulbright Scholarships; in addition to other awards and honors.
+Our process seems to work: since our inception in 2014, Kahini participants have published over three thousand individual times in literary magazines, including Granta, Harper’s, and the New Yorker; released around three hundred books on significant presses, including Scribner, Tin House, and Little, Brown; been featured in the Best American Essays, Best American Poetry, Best American Short Stories, and Best American Science & Nature Writing anthologies; been short-listed for the Caine Prize for African Writing; and won the New Zealand First Book Award.
+Eighteen past participants so far have been appointed to tenure-track university professorships.

 Facilitator: Jordan Hartt

-To do this, I edit Kahini Quarterly; facilitate Kahini+; and host four annual writing retreats: one each in Poʻipū and one each in Kolkata, Las Vegas, and Kampala.
-A little more about my ethos, if interested.
+To do this, he edits Kahini Quarterly; facilitates Kahini+; and hosts five annual writing retreats: one each in Poʻipū, Kauaʻi; Maunaloa, Molokaʻi; Las Vegas, Nevada; Lahaina, Maui; and Puako, Hawaiʻi.
+A little more about his ethos, if interested.

 Frequently Asked Questions